moenni-ch/vspen/README.md

-# simple & fun coding environment for vscode
+# simple coding environment for vscode
+- codepen in ICE trains sucks
-- works offline
+- this works offline
 - clone it to your repo